 Avoid the use of interpreters when possible.
-If you must invoke an interpreter, the key method to avoid injections is the use of safe APIs, such as strongly typed parameterized queries and object relational mapping (ORM) libraries like Hibernate (www.hibernate.org).
+If you must invoke an interpreter, the key method to avoid injections is the use of safe APIs, such as strongly typed parameterized queries and object relational mapping (ORM) libraries.

 These interfaces handle all data escaping, or do not require escaping.
 Note that while safe interfaces solve the problem, validation is still recommended in order to detect attacks.